Creates the description file of a Master Replica (logged replication or universal replication)

 Logged replication and log process: Directory for file creation

-The logged replication is closely linked to the log process.
-The log process is automatically enabled when the logged replication is implemented in an application.
+Log-based replication is closely linked to the log process.
+The log process is automatically enabled when log-based replication is implemented in an application.

 For all the files used (data files, log files or replication files), the paths of the corresponding physical files can be defined in the data model editor or by programming.